33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 15. Pillar Content + Cluster Strategy

-Create one comprehensive pillar page on a core topic, then produce 8–12 cluster articles covering subtopics.
+Create one detailed pillar page on a core topic, then produce 8–12 cluster articles covering subtopics.
 All link back to the pillar, creating topical authority for SEO.

 Example: HubSpot's "Inbound Marketing" pillar page links to 47 cluster articles covering everything from SEO to social media.
 That single pillar page ranks #1 for "inbound marketing" and drives 93K monthly visitors.
 The cluster strategy helped them own the entire topic category.